chouroukdoghmane/Analyzing-crime-in-Los-Angeles/README.md

 # Analyzing-crime-in-Los-Angeles
-Analyzing crime data to identify patterns in criminal behavior. to to use the insights to allocate resources effectively to tackle various crimes in different areas in LA.
+Analyzing crime data to identify patterns in criminal behavior. to  use the insights and allocate resources effectively to tackle various crimes in different areas in LA.